 Important Settlement Update:

 The Saccoccio Settlement received Final Approval from the Court on February 28, 2014.
 The Settlement is now effective.
 You can review a copy of the Final Approval Order on this website on the Court Documents page.
-Per the terms of the Settlement, refunds or credits for eligible claimants who filed timely and valid Claim Form(s) by February 10, 2015 will issue by June 8, 2015.
+Per the terms of the Settlement, refunds for eligible claimants who filed timely and valid Claim Form(s) by February 10, 2015 were mailed on June 8, 2015.
+If your claim was deemed to be incomplete per the terms of the Settlement, a letter with instructions regarding how you may resolve the deficiencies on your claim(s) will be mailed on July 1, 2015.

 Final Approval has been granted in a Settlement of a class action against JPMorgan Chase Bank, N.A., Chase Insurance Agency, Inc., Assurant, Inc., American Security Insurance Company, Standard Guaranty Insurance Company, and Voyager Indemnity Insurance Company (collectively, “Defendants”).